 Beyond answering the traveller's questions, a travel bot should anticipate needs and notify users when a flight is delayed or when it is time to check out from the hotel.
 It is only with these types of highly contextualised interactions that chat bots will be adopted by travellers and truly bring value to their trip.

-If the value chat bots could bring to travellers is easy to see, the impact it could potentially have on the business side is often underrated.
+test If the value chat bots could bring to travellers is easy to see, the impact it could potentially have on the business side is often underrated.
 One airline's passengers can already receive their boarding passes and flight information through Facebook Messenger.
 Digital boarding passes are nothing new.
 But being able to chat with the airline's support team through the Messenger app definitely is an appealing feature... especially if the chat bot itself becomes smart enough to fill in for the human being currently replying to the traveller.

 Indeed, customer service is one of the first areas that could benefit from chat bots.
 A good customer service bot could save travel companies money by automating tasks and unclogging call centres.
 In a day-to-day business scenario, bots could easily handle booking changes which represent a large part of calls received by airlines or travel agencies.
 In case of a flight disruption, a travel bot could pro-actively offer passengers a seat on the very next flight and handle the booking automatically, without the intervention of any human agent.
 Imagine just pressing a button and sending your bots to deal with the situation while seeing the process live from your control room.

 Saving money and providing better customer service is great, but the next question would then be: could chat bots contribute to generate more sales revenue effectively?

 Well, it is really by experimenting all these potential use cases that we will really be able to answer these questions.
 Stay tuned…